oliviapetronio/Data-400-Final-Project/README.md

 ## Introduction

-With grocery prices seeming to be a challenge for quite a while now, we wanted to explore grocery pricing regionally and divisonally through the lens of rural, suburban, and urban separations.
+With grocery prices seeming to continue rising and variations of economic pressures, people are finding challenges living.
+We wanted to explore grocery pricing regionally and divisonally through the lens of rural, suburban, and urban separations.

 ## Data Sources and Retrieval
 Data was collected from [Target](https://target.com), [Rent](https://rentdata.org), [Census](https://census.gov), [Warehouse Data](https://warehouse.ninja/target-distribution-center-locations/),
 and the github file located here: [Zip Code Latitudes and Longitudes](https://gist.github.com/pramodpendyala/e5688b6a63d2983eac804bbaa1fd7cc0).

 These websites were scraped.
-See below for sample code.
+See Data Scraping section for more information.

 Here are all the packages that we used to complete this project.